szywo/tc-tiny-tweet/README.md

 - [ ] Application Logic

 #### :paperclip: Notes
+These are to log research effort I put into this project and also as a reference fordevelopment  choices I made.

 ##### mod_rewrite
 Important part to remember is that, contrary to the order of placement, `RewriteRule` matching takes precedence before `RewriteCond` matching.
 So if `RewriteRule` pattern does not catch desired url then `RewriteCond` is not even tried.
 I've learned that by reading through mod_rewrite logs first and then finding [Ruleset Processing](https://httpd.apache.org/docs/2.4/rewrite/tech.html#InternalRuleset) page.
 I strongly recomend using `LogLevel` directive for testing rewrite rules.
 Its only drawback is that it cannot be used in `.htaccess` file, so it usually means that you have to setup your own LAMP server.
 But that is the way it should be done because excessive logging decreases server's performance.